15 Email Etiquette Rules You Should Follow At Workplace

 ByNeelabja Adkuloo

 Every day, we process millions of emails as an email marketing platform.
-It is the most common and easy way for professionals and businesses to communicate.
+Email is the most common and easy way for professionals and businesses to communicate.
+Emails can make or break your marketing efforts, and poorly written emails have the potential to damage your brand.

 What is email etiquette?